Nabie/object-oriented-programming-in-R/chapters/05_operator_overloading.md

 }
 ```

-The testing at the beginning of the function is the same as for `` `+.modulus` ``.
-After the testing we use `NextMethod` to call the operation using the underlying type.
-This strips the `modulus` class from the operands and evaluate whatever operation we are currently handling.
+The testing of input values at the beginning of the function is the same as for `` `+.modulus` ``.
+After the testing, we use `NextMethod` to call the operation using the underlying type.
+This strips the `modulus` class from the operands and evaluates whatever operation we are currently handling.
 We unclass the result, necessary because the result will inherit the attributes of the operands of `Ops` so if we don't the result will have class `modulus`, and we then compute modulus `n`.
 If we didn't `unclass`, this would be a recursive call, but since we do remove the class we just do modulus in the underlying type.
 We finally create a `modulus` object of the result.

 With this function defined we get all binary operators in one go.